-Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for Assembly polls
+Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for assembly polls

 "There is a wave in favour of the BJP in the Kolhan region as well as entire Jharkhand.
 The BJP will win all 81 seats and form the government this time," he said.

-The former CM said that the population of tribal has decreased in Jharkhand's Santhal Pargana region.
+The former CM claimed that the tribal population has decreased in Jharkhand's Santhal Pargana region.

 "The present government in Jharkhand has never worked to stop Bangladeshi infiltrators," he alleged.